 How to appeal against our decision-making

-As you can see on our What to expect page both parties to a complaint have the opportunity to respond to a Provisional Determination before it is issued as a Determination.
+As you can see on our What to expect page both parties to a complaint have the opportunity to respond to an Eligibility Assessment or Provisional Determination before it is issued as a Determination.
 Any responses to the Provisional Determination will be taken into account before the issuing of the Determination.

 The BBRS recognises that there may still be some situations in which either a customer or the bank they are complaining about feel there is more to be considered about the case and wish to appeal the whole or part of a Determination.
 It is also possible to appeal an eligibility decision made at any stage in the process.
 The party wishing to appeal will need to submit an Appeal Notice to the Chief Adjudicator, specifying the grounds of appeal.